materialsproject/pymatgen-db/docs/mgvv.rst

 This option may be combined with any of the other options.

+.. option:: -N, --nanok

+Ignore numeric fields where one or both of the values is not a number.
+This allows the comparison to continue when, for whatever reason, the new or old value is None.

 .. option:: -p PROPS, --properties PROPS

 Fields with properties that must match, as comma-separated list , e.g '``these_must,match``'.